CAC/PAC JF-17 Thunder: Argentina

 In 2015, following a three-day visit by Argentine president Cristina Fernández de Kirchner to China, Argentina announced that it would consider purchasing around 20 JF-17s from CAIG; however the deal did not materialise.

 The primary reason for Argentine interest was reportedly the aircraft's lesser requirement for parts of British origin, as the United Kingdom had barred any sale of military equipment consisting of British-manufactured parts to Argentina since the 1982 Falklands War.
 Likewise, Argentina's earlier efforts to procure other aircraft, namely, the Mirage F1M, the IAI Kfir, the JAS 39 Gripen and the KAI FA-50 were scuttled due to diplomatic pressure from the United Kingdom, given the aforementioned aircraft were found to contain British-origin parts.

-In September 2021, the Argentine government presented a draft budget for the fiscal year of 2022, which contained a request of USD $664 million for the acquisition of future fighter aircraft for the FAA.
+In September 2021, the Argentine government presented a draft budget for the fiscal year of 2022, which contained a request of US$664 million for the acquisition of future fighter aircraft for the FAA.
 However, multiple media outlets misinterpreted this action, erroneously reporting that the request for funds were for acquiring the JF-17 Block-III.
 Argentina's Ministry of Defense (Ministerio de Defensa) later clarified that the JF-17 had not been selected, asserting that the FAA was still evaluating five other aircraft as possible options.

 In May 2022, a delegation of the FAA evaluated the JF-17 Thunder in China.

 However, in October 2023, the United States approved the transfer of 24 second-hand F-16 Block-15 MLU fighters previously owned by the Royal Danish Air Force to Argentina, countering the Chinese offer; reportedly, the deal did not necessitate an approval from the United Kingdom.
-Following the inauguration of the overtly pro-US Javier Milei administration in Argentina in 2023, the decision to select the F-16 had reportedly materialised, leaving the JF-17 out of the contest.
+Following the inauguration of the Javier Milei administration in Argentina in 2023, the decision to select the F-16 had reportedly materialised, leaving the JF-17 out of the contest.